 Journal writing can be a vehicle for deepening mindfulness.
 It helps to clarify and refine your thoughts and emotions.
 It brings you into the present moment.

-Most of my great insights come from daydreaming, meditating, discussions, typing anything, but handwriting.
-So I don’t use journaling to get revelations — but that means you may have a different approach to go for what works for you.
+Most of my great insights come from daydreaming, meditating, discussions, typing and handwriting.
+Sometimes I use journaling to get revelations, and sometimes I don’t — You may have a different approach so go for what works for you.

 Pick the approach that works best for you.

 You must choose a method that enables you to express yourself consistently.
 Start with 10 minutes a day.